mrkvon/developing-distributed-app/intro.md

 # Developing a distributed app with Solid

+_here we introduce Solid, our agenda, and Open Hospitality Network * we also see how hospitality exchange functions_

 Welcome!
 This is my journey through developing a hospitality exchange app with Solid.
 I talk about technical stuff of developing.
 Also, as much as possible, i try to include my frustrations, annoyances, insecurities, motivations, and also reasons why i do one thing and not the other.

 ## Intro